What is traffic shaping?

-Shaping can only occur on packets that are leaving an interface as opposed to coming into the interface.
-The network device can use several different methods to identify the application that an IP packet exiting an interface belongs to.
+Traffic shaping can only occur on packets leaving interface as opposed to those coming into the interface.
+The network device can use several different methods to identify to which application an IP packet exiting an interface belongs.
 Based on this information, the interface can drop or hold these specific packets inside a temporary queue until a certain bandwidth limit has been reached.

-Traffic shaping methods include:
+Traffic shaping methods include the following:

-- perform traffic shaping on a per-interface basis and use access control lists (ACLs) to choose what traffic to shape;
+- perform traffic shaping on a per-interface basis and use access control lists to choose what traffic to shape;

-- dynamically adapt to the available bandwidth by integrating shapes and backward explicit congestion notifications (BECNs) at a defined rate; and
+- dynamically adapt to the available bandwidth by integrating shapes and backward explicit congestion notifications at a defined rate; and

-Frame relay traffic shaping (FRTS).
+- Frame relay traffic shaping (FRTS).
 Similar to GTS, FRTS eliminates bottlenecks occurring in frame relay networks with high-speed connections at the central site and low speeds at the branch sites.

-Class-based traffic shaping.
-This method allows users to configure traffic shaping on a per-traffic-class basis, meaning the shaping can be specified to one or more categories of data.
+- Class-based traffic shaping.
+This method enables users to configure traffic shaping on a per-traffic class basis, meaning network professionals can specify the shaping to one or more categories of data.
 Class-based shaping also enables users to optimize the available bandwidth by specifying an average or peak rate for shaping.
-This will allow more data than the configured rate to be sent if bandwidth is available.
+This supports more data than the configured rate to travel across the network if bandwidth is available.